 It’s been quite some time since I last read Harper Lee’s To Kill a Mockingbird, and it has been a reanimating experience while I annotate and rediscover all the details that make this novel an all-time classic.

 While I spend my time rejoicing in my revisit of the novel, there is something in this edition that I have never noticed in my prior experience.
 Before the first chapter begins, there is a foreword which states:

 Please spare Mockingbird an Introduction.
 As a reader I loathe Introductions.
 To novels, I associate Introductions with long-gone authors and works that are being brought back into prints after decades of interment.
 Although Mockingbird will be 35 this year, it has never been out of print and I am still alive, although very quiet.
 Introductions inhibit pleasure, they kill the joy of anticipation, they frustrate curiosity.
 They only good thing about introductions is that in some cases they delay the dose to come.
 Mockingbird still says what it has to say; it has managed to survive the years without preamble.

-12 February 1993
+—Harper Lee, February 12, 1993